rlowe/raspberry/README.md

 This assumes AT LEAST a 16G SD card

-This script can take upwards of an hour to run depending on if you have an A or B.
+This script can take upwards of 4 hours to run depending on if you have an A or B.

 Usage